EGI-Federation/fedcloud-documentation/source/aod.rst

 When requesting access to AoD users are guided through a lightweight registration process.
-Members of the EGI support team will perform a lightweight vetting process to validate the users' requests before granting the access to the computing resources.
+Members of the EGI support team will perform a lightweight vetting process to validate the users' requests before granting the access to the resources.

 Service grant
 :::::::::::::